-Yesterday, someone else said: “When they tell me no, I just considered it a lost sale”.
+Yesterday, someone else said: “When they tell me no, I just consider it a lost sale”.

-And if you press on, you’re only confirming to the lizard brain that it’s seeing things correctly (even if it isn’t), and objections and resistance increase.
+And if you then press on, you’re only confirming to the lizard brain that it’s correct in warning the buyer of some sort of risk (even if it mistaken), and objections and resistance increase.

 Option 2 – walking away from the sale – obviously doesn’t help either.